- >Compatible Products

 If you are powering the lights using a 12V system or battery such as some vehicle, solar, marine, or machine applications, this strip is for you.

-Tradeoff: The 12V version has a maximum run in series of 32ft, so if you need a longer run and cannot run in parallel, you may want the 24V or 48V version.
+Tradeoff: The 12V version has a maximum run in series of 32ft, so if you need a longer run and cannot run in parallel, you may want the 24V.

 24V Input Version

-Benefits: The 24V version is perfect for most clients because it provides a satisfying middle ground between the 12V and 48V version.
-With a maximum run length in series of 39ft and cut marks every 1”, the 24V input version will allow you to run the lights a little longer than the 12V version and also be able to use a lower amperage power supply.
-Example: Some 12V 100W power supplies are larger and bulkier in 12V than in 24V (even smaller in 48V) outputs.
+Benefits: With a maximum run length in series of 49 ft and cut marks every 1”, the 24V input version will allow you to run the lights a little longer than the 12V version and also be able to use a lower amperage power supply.
+Example: Some 12V 100W power supplies are larger and bulkier in 12V than in 24V outputs.

 Q: What is CRI and TLCI and why should I care?